RobustReviews/robustreviews.github.io/content/blog/vcr+-how-did-it-work.md

 ---

+This is based on [this video](https://youtu.be/EFdd7yDs7hQ?si=iKGft62lfqv9EQZW) which was uploaded to my channel 25 March 2025.

 ## Is it true VCR+ was invented because a mathematics professor couldn't set his VCR to record a baseball game?

 Yes, that's entirely true.
 You can even [watch Henry Yuen](https://charlierose.com/videos/25649) (the co-inventor) discussing the very matter on the *Charlie Rose* TV programme back in 2002.